-Read on to see what members of our Earned Media team think about this advice:
+Read on to see what members of our SEO team think about this advice:

 “As far as I know, this has been standard operating procedure for SEOs for at least a couple of years now since Penguin.
 Links are such delicate things that I would be wary of asking Google to remove them.
 The wisest course of action to me has seemed to be taking Google at their word every time they update their algo; namely, to produce better content to get your site ranking.”